gazebo-web/cloudsim/docs/README.md

   <h1>Ignition Robotics</h1>
 </div>

+## Table of contents

+- What is Ignition Cloudsim?
+- Components
+    - Simulator
+    - Platform
+        - Machines
+        - Storage
+        - Orchestrator
+        - Store
+        - Secrets
+    - Application services
+        - Users
+        - Simulations
+- Starting a new application

 ## What is Ignition Cloudsim?

 Ignition Cloudsim is an API that allows launching, running and processing simulations in the cloud.
 It currently has